Joseph H. H. Weiler: Calvo-Goller libel action

 Weiler was a defendant in a criminal libel action brought in the French courts by Israeli scholar Dr Karin Calvo-Goller concerning a review of her book The Trial Proceedings of the International Criminal Court.
 ICTY and ICTR Precedents (Martinus Nijhoff, 2006) that appeared on the Global Law Books website which Weiler edits.
 The review was written by Professor Thomas Weigend of the University of Cologne.
 Calvo-Goller contended that it was libelous.
 Upon complaint by Calvo-Goller, Weiler declined to remove the review from the website and Calvo-Goller subsequently filed suit.

 The suit was notable for the issues that it raised concerning the balance between academic freedom and the rights of those who consider themselves to have been libeled.

 The Dean of the Investigating Judges of Paris accepted Calvo-Goller's complaint and the District Attorney decided to bring suit against Weiler.
 The case was heard by the Tribunal de Grand Instance de Paris on 20 January 2011, with the verdict handed down in Paris on 3 March 2011, dismissing the lawsuit.
 In its verdict, the Paris Tribunal said it had no jurisdiction in the case since Calvo-Goller did not bring proof by a court-appointed clerk that the book review website was visible in French territory the day or before the day she brought the case to the dean of the investigating judges in Paris.
 The Paris Tribunal also declared that the words used by Weigend did not constitute libel and were within the limits of free critical book review speech.
 The court said his words in the review were measured, and the court therefore dismissed the case.
 The court ordered Calvo-Goller to pay 8,000 euros (around US$ 10,000) in damages to Dr Weiler to cover his expenses.
+The case was described as an example of the Streisand effect, drawing more (negative) attention to Calvo-Goller and her book than the review would have received otherwise.